RebuildEcho/EchoGodot/README.md

 # EchoGodot
 This is a side-scroller puzzle game called "Rebuild Echo".
-It is being built under the GGJ 2020 theme: "Repair".
+It's original concept was written in GGJ 2020.